nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     Transfer/sec:      3.36MB
     ```

 And your Nginx Ingress Dashboard should show similar stats.
 How many requests did you get in 1 minute?
-Post your AKS1 Loadtest Results in Zoom Chat!
+Post your AKS1 Loadtest Results in Chat!

 ![Cafe AKS1 loadtest](media/lab5_cafe-aks1-loadtest.png)

 <br/>

-### Test NGINXaaS Proxy to Cluster AKS2 Nginx Ingress Controller
+### Test Nginx 4 Azure to Nginx Cafe in second cluster

 Repeat the last procedure, to test access to the AKS2 Cluster and pods.